-Furthermore, if you have any wider concerns about either the progress your child is making or any questions relating to SEND, please contact the SENDCO or the Referrals and Review Coordinator.
+Furthermore, if you have any wider concerns about either the progress your child is making or any questions relating to SEND, please contact the Referrals and Review Coordinator.

 Contact details can be found on the school website.

-If your child has an Education Health and Care Plan (EHCP), you will be invited to attend two Interim and one Annual Review against EHCP Outcomes.
+If your child has an Education Health and Care Plan (EHCP), you will be invited to attend two interim and one annual review against EHCP Outcomes.